Higher Education Teaching and Learning Series 24/25

 • Ozan Evkaya (University of Edinburgh)

-• Jennifer Gaskel (University of Glasgow)
+• Jennifer Gaskell (University of Glasgow)

 • Skarleth Carrales Escobedo (University of Edinburgh)